 Wetland and Habitat Mitigation

 Texas Land Conservancy protects over 40,000 acres of land through mitigation and conservation banking.
-These permanent conservation agreements specifically help offset the loss of wetlands and endangered species' habitats.
+These permanent conservation agreements offset the loss of wetlands and endangered species habitats.

 What is Mitigation and Conservation Banking?

-The U.S. Army Corps of Engineers manages permits and sets up wetland mitigation banks under the 1972 Clean Water Act and the U.S. Fish and Wildlife Service oversees conservation banks for listed threatened and endangered species under on the 1973 Endangered Species Act.
+The U.S. Army Corps of Engineers manages permits for wetland mitigation banks under the 1972 Clean Water Act and the U.S. Fish and Wildlife Service oversees conservation banks for listed threatened and endangered species under on the 1973 Endangered Species Act.

 Texas Land Conservancy’s Role